sp4rkl33/CTF/Forensic/investigate_encoded 1/tutorial.md

   return 0;
 }
 ```
-  - At first glance the program recieve the flag then it encrypt the flag and store it into output file
+  - At first glance the program receive the flag then it encrypt the flag and store it into output file
   - Let's step into encode():
 ```C
 void encode(void){